tink-ab/tink-link-ios/USAGE.md

 present(alertController, animated: true)
 ```

-After the redirect to the third party app, some providers requires additional information to be sent to Tink after the user authenticates with the third party app, for the credentials to be added successfully.
-This information is passed to your app via the redirect URI.
-Use the open method in your `UIApplicationDelegate` to let TinkLink send the information to Tink if needed.
+After the redirect to the third party app, some providers require additional information from the authentication to be sent back to Tink after the user authenticates within the third party app, for the credential to be added successfully.
+This information is returned to your app through the redirect URI.
+Use the `open` method in your `UIApplicationDelegate` to let Tink Link send the information back to Tink if needed.

 ```swift
 func application(_ application: UIApplication, open url: URL, options: [UIApplication.OpenURLOptionsKey : Any] = [:]) -> Bool {
     return Tink.shared.open(url)